ssbc/bipf/README.md

 ### createSeekPath(path) => seekPath(buffer, start)

-compiles a javascript function that does a seekPath.
+Compiles a javascript function that does a seekPath.
 This is significantly faster than iterating over a javascript array and then looking for each thing, because it will get optimized by the js engine's jit compiler.